 Holtec International has established a comprehensive apprenticeship program to train local youths to learn manufacturing skills to operate advanced machinery.
 The apprenticeship program was coordinated with the City of Camden as well as with the local high schools and vocational schools.

 With its ready access to the Atlantic Ocean through the deep water port on the Delaware River, the manufacturing plant at the HTC complements Holtec’s existing plant in Pittsburgh which is constrained from building large hardware because of lack of an adjacent deep water port facility.
 With Interstate 676 running immediately to the east side of the Campus and a ConRail spur reaching into the shop, the manufacturing plant is well positioned to be conveniently served by road, rail, and water.

 The new corporate engineering center serves as the crucible of innovation enabled by a critical mass of technical talent consisting of hundreds of engineers in various technical disciplines working together to produce new technologies that have historically undergirded Holtec’s business success.
 HTC’s manufacturing plants serve to give embodiment to the innovations conceived and nurtured by the engineers a few hundred yards away.
 The raid, rail, and waterway links will give the Krishna P. Singh Technology Campus the means to readily transport the manufactured goods to the rest of the world.

-In establishing the Holtec Technology Campus, Holtec International seeks to recapture South Jersey’s faded glory as a bastion of manufacturing and, in a larger measure, to help resuscitate America’s shrunken base of heavy manufacturing.
+In establishing the Krishna P. Singh Technology Campus, Holtec International seeks to recapture South Jersey’s faded glory as a bastion of manufacturing and, in a larger measure, to help resuscitate America’s shrunken base of heavy manufacturing.

 The entire Campus operates under Holtec’s world class nuclear quality program and the widely celebrated safety & project management regimen that have consistently distinguished Holtec as a stand-out turnkey executor of complex projects across the globe.